railsgirls/guides.railsgirls.com/_posts/2017-08-13-shoulda-matchers.markdown

 add it below our has_many statement.

-Now, back in your terminal run
+now, back in your terminal run
 {% highlight sh %}
 rspec spec/models/idea_spec.rb
 {% endhighlight %}

 It should give the positive result.